softozor/csharp-bdd-tdd/doc/live-coding-session.md

 First the new added person is got from the scenario context.
 Then the persisted data are fetched, so that the presence of the new person can be verified there.

 Voilà.
-The first acceptance scenario was implemented.
+The first acceptance scenario has been implemented.
 Writing that first scenario clearly showed the whole point of BDD: we were developing in an outside-in fashion, asking ourselves what pieces of software would be required to achieve our goal.
 We came up with the idea of bringing an `ObservableCollection` of `PersonItem`s and a `DelegateCommand` into our view model.
 That settles the basis of our implementation.

-## Acceptance test code improvements
+### Acceptance test code improvements

 We were able to write some acceptance test code.
 It is, however, somehow "polluted" with unnecessary details that might prevent another developer to rapidly understand what it is we want to do.
 For that reason, we would like to introduce a domain-specific test framework.
 In addition, we will encapsulate test data generation and use a tool for that.

-### Domain-specific test framework
+#### Domain-specific test framework

 Currently, it might not seem very uncomfortable to work with the code we came up with in our tests.
 However, with a growing suite of test scenarios, it is really necessary to introduce a domain-specific framework.
 Such a framework introduces helper classes / methods to improve the test code as well as its readability.
 In the case we are currently interested in, we think it is a good idea to introduce the following `PersonManager` that wraps the `PersonViewModel` under test: